gRPC and Protocol Buffers: A Comprehensive Introduction to High-Performance, Low-Latency Communication

 • Trade-Off: Deadlines and retries ensure reliability but add 5ms overhead per call.

-• Decision: Set 5s deadlines for unary RPCs, enabling retries for 99.9
+• Decision: Set 5s deadlines for unary RPCs, enabling retries for 99.9% delivery success.

 • Strategic Approach: